micropython/micropython/docs/library/machine.rst

 .. function:: unique_id()

-   Returns a byte string with a unique idenifier of a board/SoC.
+   Returns a byte string with a unique identifier of a board/SoC.
 It will vary from a board/SoC instance to another, if underlying hardware allows.
 Length varies by hardware (so use substring of a full value if you expect a short ID).
 In some MicroPython ports, ID corresponds to the network MAC address.